coder/code-server/docs/npm.md

 ## Node.js version

-We use the same major version of Node.js shipped with VSCode's Electron, which is currently `14.x`.
+We use the same major version of Node.js shipped with Code's remote, which is currently `16.x`.
 VS Code also [lists Node.js requirements](https://github.com/microsoft/vscode/wiki/How-to-Contribute#prerequisites).

 Using other versions of Node.js [may lead to unexpected